7B-Things/push-button-switch/docs/electrical/assemble.md

 ![Mono Audio Cable Plugged into PCB](../images/electrical_mono_audio_cable_plugged_in.jpg)

-The plunger is highlighted in the previous picture because it can be pressed to close the switch once the DMM is connected.
+The plunger is highlighted in the previous picture because it can be pressed to close the switch for the test once the DMM is connected.

 A DMM can be connected to the two terminals shown below.
-One on the tip, and one on the sleeve.You are just connecting continuity, so the polarity will not matter.
+One on the tip, and one on the sleeve.You are just checking continuity, so the polarity will not matter.

 ![Terminals of Mono Audio Connector](../images/electrical_terminals_of_mono_audio_connector.jpg)

-Set the DMM to the continuity check setting and then press the plunger on the microswitch, which is highlighted above.
+Set the DMM to the continuity check setting and then press the plunger on the microswitch, which is highlighted in the first image in this section.
 If the DMM shows continuity, the electrical assembly is working correctly.